View - Payloads

 image.png

-1. The file uploads WILL recover from a temporary network interruption
+1. The upload can recover from a temporary network interruption.

-Once the payload is uploaded, you can perform simple payload manipulation, like removing or replacing a file and setting installer properties:
+After the Payload uploads, you can make simple changes such as removing or replacing a file and setting installer properties:

 image.png